-T

-Date: Name on Permit:

-Applicants full name: Telephone Number:

-Mailing address:

-ividiling address.

-Email address: County Where Kitchen is Located :

-Type of product(s) being sold:

-Pickled Products Acidified Fruits and/or Vegetables Fish

-Sauce(s) Meat- Type: Seafood

-Salsa(s) Poultry- Type: Dairy

-Fermented Products ime/Temperature Controlled Other:

-All Acidified Products (Pickled, Fermented, Sauce(s), Sa Isa(s), and Acidified Fruits and/or Vegetables) must ha ve a WVDA Label review

-and a Process Authority completed on each product.
-Al l paperwork must be sent with this application before a permit is received.

-Name & physical location of growing field(s s) if applicable:

-Name(s) of and locations of farmers market et(s) where product(s) will be sold:
+Date: Name on Permit: Applicants full name: Telephone Number: - Applicants for name: Telephone Namber Mailing address: Are you one of the following: Fireman Email address: Co punty Where Kitchen is Located: ssion to promote and share information Yes or No Type of product(s) being sold: - I Fish Fruits and/or Vegetables Fish Sauce(s) Meat- Ty pe: Seafood Salsa(s) Poultry- Type: Dairy Fermented Products Time/Ten nperature Controlled Other: All Acidified Products (Pickled, Fermented, Sauce(s), Salsa(s), and and a Process Authority completed on each product.
+All paperwor Acidified Fruits and/or Vegetables) must have a WVDA Label review k must be sent with this application before a permit is received.
+Name & physical location of growing field(s) if appl icable: Trume & physical location of growing hela(s) if appr icabic.
+Name (A) = 6 - 11 1 1 1 1 1 1 1 1 and the state of Article III is a second Name(s) of and locations of farmers market(s) whe ere product(s) will be sold:

-What type of water are y ou using during the prepa aration of your product?
-Municipal water source Private water source What type of kitchen is your c ommodity prepared in?
-Commercial Farm Certified Out of State Commercial Kitch or Federally Inspected Facility.
+What type of water are you using during the preparation of your product?
+Municipal water source Private water source What type of kitchen is your commodity prepared in?
+Commercial Farm Farm Certified Out of State Commercial Kitchen or Federally Inspected Facility.
 Please attach paperwork with application.
-Other, explain: ien Home Community ty Signature of person completing fo orm Date Note: All labels on products must be approved by the WVDA A, regardless of the process or kitchen facili ty checks or money orders should be the address below.
-For any quest upon receiving payment.
-Potent travel hours, for inspections, whi Inspection costs will be assessed after a violation has occurred.
-A the made to the West Virginal tions please call 304-558-2 ially hazardous food vender ch will be billed directly to for both the annual inspects in invoice will be issued at the control of the control paid in U.S. Funds drawn from a U.S. Bank inia Department of Agriculture and mailed -2226.
-All permits will be sent to applicant dors will be charged \$27 per hour, excluding the potentially hazardous food vendor. ection, as well as any follow up inspections the time of the kitchen inspection. to est Virginia Department Attn: Administrative Servi

-Attn: Administrative Services Division 1900 Kanawha Blvd.; East Charleston, WV 25305-0170
+Other, explain: Community Address of kitchen: Signature of person completing form Date Note: All labels on products must be approved by the WVDA, regardless of the process or kitchen facility All Farmers Market Vendor Permits are \$35.00 each to be paid in U.S. Funds drawn from a U.S. Bank All checks or money orders should be made to the West Virginia Department of Agriculture and mailed to the address below.
+For any questions please call 304-558-2226.
+All permits will be sent to applicant upon receiving payment.
+Potentially hazardous food vendors will be charged \$27 per hour, excluding travel hours, for inspections, which will be billed directly to the potentially hazardous food vendor.
+Inspection costs will be assessed for both the annual inspection, as well as any follow up inspections after a violation has occurred.
+An invoice will be issued at the time of the kitchen inspection.
+COMPLETE THIS FORM AND MAIL WITH CHECK OR MONEY ORDER TO: West Virginia Department of Agriculture Attn: Administrative Services Division 1900 Kanawha Blvd.; East Charleston, WV 25305-0170